Nehdajaleel/COVID-Detection-System/README.md

   - Daily new cases
   - Cumulative case trends by country
   - Raw data display for selected country

+📄 The WHO COVID dataset is large and may not preview in GitHub, but it is included in the repository and used directly by the Streamlit app.

 ---
 📦 **Note:** The model file (`covid_xray_model.keras`) is too large for GitHub.